Chart Color Schemes

 Kogarah Bay - Carlton - Allawah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely affecting the area.
-Notable ones include St George Hospital Redevelopment Stage 3, Sydney Metro West, 324-330 Railway Parade Carlton Development, and Horizon Hurstville.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 31 projects likely to impact this region.
+Notable ones include Sydney Metro West, St George Hospital Redevelopment Stage 3324-330 Railway Parade Carlton Development, and Horizon Hurstville.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.